Here’s Our Rant About Novavax Inc. (NVAX)

 NVAX’s Market Performance

-NVAX stocks went down by -0.91% for the week, with a monthly jump of 6.98% and a quarterly performance of 5.37%, while its annual performance rate touched 2103.40%.
-The volatility ratio for the week stands at 6.67% while the volatility levels for the past 30 days are set at 9.71% for Novavax Inc..
-The simple moving average for the period of the last 20 days is 5.28% for NVAX stocks with a simple moving average of 100.76% for the last 200 days.
+NVAX stocks went up by 5.83% for the week, with a monthly jump of 22.21% and a quarterly performance of 17.66%, while its annual performance rate touched 2367.11%.
+The volatility ratio for the week stands at 5.60% while the volatility levels for the past 30 days are set at 8.55% for Novavax Inc..
+The simple moving average for the period of the last 20 days is 3.21% for NVAX stocks with a simple moving average of 96.66% for the last 200 days.

 Analysts’ Opinion of NVAX